jsstrn/jsstrn.me/content/blog/security-do-not-send-sensitive-data-via-email.md

 When I had to take out a loan from a bank they required me to send over some documents over email.

-First I encrypted my documents with a passphrase that was at least 30 characters long with a mix of uppercase and lowercase letters, numbers, and symbols.
+First I encrypted my documents with a passphrase that was between 30 and 50 characters long with a mix of uppercase and lowercase letters, numbers, and symbols.

 I then sent the encrypted documents via email and physically made my way to the bank to tell them the password to decrypt it.
 It was definitely cumbersome, but I didn't see how else to go about it as they did not have an online application form.